Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 ## Development Milestones

-The aim of my first stage is to make the games runs with characters Oceanid, Kaeya and Keqing, with limited action cards and all omni dices.
+The aim of my first stage is to make the games runs with characters Rhodeia of Loch, Kaeya and Keqing, with limited action cards and all omni dices.

 - [x] Set up the framework for maintaining game states